alamine53/myhugowebsite/content/projects/01_music_albums.md

 description: lsajldkjaslkdj
 weight: 10
 draft: true
+Summary: A Facebook game is circulating where, if nominated, you are asked to post covers of music albums that were most influential to you.
 ---
 A Facebook game is circulating where, if nominated, you are asked to post covers of music albums that were most influential to you.
 For whatever reason, I feel intrusive inundating people's feeds, but I do find the premise of the game enjoyable.
 Some albums mark personal milestones and going through the exercise of recalling them can give a sense of perspective.